 What is an “audiophile”?

-They are not just a “music lover”, but someone who through experience over time has built up sensitivity to the quality of sound reproduction, and aspires to the quality of live performance in studio or concert hall: musicians in the room. (bearing in mind there are some musicians you really wouldn’t want to be in your room)
+They are not just a “music lover”.
+They are a music lover who through experience over time has built up sensitivity to the quality of sound reproduction, and aspires to the quality of live performance in studio or concert hall: musicians in the room (bearing in mind there are some musicians you really wouldn’t want in your room).

 Audiophiles make an investment in home audio equipment.
-Through active listening and comparison, audiophiles gain an appreciation of the variation in the performance of different audio equipment.
+Through active listening and comparison, audiophiles gain an appreciation of the variation in the performance of different audio equipment, and vinyl of different origins.
 This is a fertile breeding ground for both true audiophiles and “equipment snobs” often seen at Hi Fi Shows.
 Some professed audiophiles appear to have no taste in music, or at least limit it to a test record, often Pink Floyd Dark Side Of The Moon, or “something with a woman singing”.

 An audiophile will be inclined to spend a significant amount of their limited resources to further improve their listening experience, because listening to music is one of their priorities in life.
 They will have found that the listening experience can always be improved, and devote yet more resources to gaining further improvement.

-It can often be a lifetime journey, as it is often only later in life, after work and family commitments have been met, that one has time money and inclination to pursue their audiophilia.
+It is a lifetime journey, and it is often only later in life, after work and family commitments have been met, that one has time money and inclination to pursue their audiophilia.

 Some discoveries along the way to becoming an audiophile: